gitlabhq/gitlabhq/README.md

 ## Contributing

 GitLab is an open source project and we are very happy to accept community contributions.
-Please refer to [CONTRIBUTING.md](/CONTRIBUTING.md) for details.
+Please refer to [Contributing to GitLab page](https://about.gitlab.com/contributing/) for more details.

 ## Licensing